Birkbjo/WoW-Queue-Alert/README.md

 * World of Warcraft must be running in the foreground of the specified monitor.

 * You should try to have WoW running in fullscreen/fullscreen windowed, as more text on the screen is taxing for the OCR.
 You may also get false positives, as any of the matching words could be on your screen.
+* The client must be english.
+Support for other languages should be possible, but I need screenshots (and the words in text-form) for both queue-screen and character select screen.